iVis-at-Bilkent/sbgnviz.js/README.md

 ## Publishing instructions

-This project is set up to automatically be published to npm.
+This project is set up to automatically be published to npm and bower.
 To publish:

+1. Build : `npm run build`
+1. Commit the build : `git commit -am "Build for release"`
-1. Set the version number environment variable: `export VERSION=1.2.3`
+1. Bump the version number and tag: `npm version major|minor|patch`
-2. Publish: `gulp publish`
+1. Push to origin: `git push && git push --tags`
+1. Publish to npm: `npm publish .`
+1. If publishing to bower for the first time, you'll need to run `bower register sbgnviz https://github.com/iVis-at-Bilkent/sbgnviz.js.git`

 ## Credits